GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 In the FFT, the Accessor has different behaviour according to $\text{ElementsPerInvocation}$.
 If $\text{ElementsPerInvocation}=2$ then the Accessor is only used to read data in at the start and write it out at the end.
 This allows for the FFT to be done out-of-place: you don't necessarily have to make the accessor read and write to the same place.

 If $\text{ElementsPerInvocation}>2$, however, then the Accessor is also used as a way to "trade" elements between threads when doing "bigger-than-Workgroup-sized" FFTs so the FFT MUST be done in-place.
-This is also why in this case it has to provide a nontrivial `memoryBarrier()`.

 Now let's go over the code in [the Bloom example](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/tree/master/28_FFTBloom) to show examples of other types of flexibility this pattern has.

-The code in the Bloom example uses [preloaded accessors](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/87de8388a9082b4e3fa5566cceeebd0d8a5a3a1b/28_FFTBloom/app_resources/fft_common.hlsl#L42), meaning that they read in all their elements into registers before running the FFT and write them out themselves after the FFT.
+The code in the Bloom example uses [preloaded accessors](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/87de8388a9082b4e3fa5566cceeebd0d8a5a3a1b/28_FFTBloom/app_resources/fft_common.hlsl#L42), meaning that they read in all their elements into private memory (likely increasing register usage) before running the FFT and write them out themselves after the FFT.
 This obviously decreases occupancy if preloading multiple channels or if $\text{ElementsPerInvocation}>2$ when loading a single channel.
 But we get different benefits.
 One of them is that there's no `memoryBarrier()` calls that matter (which is why in this case we specify it can be a method that does nothing).

 In all cases, the same flexibility as before stays: either when preloading before the FFT or unloading afterwards, you get to choose where they read from and where they write to.
 For example, the [first axis FFT](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/87de8388a9082b4e3fa5566cceeebd0d8a5a3a1b/28_FFTBloom/app_resources/image_fft_first_axis.hlsl#L31) reads from an image and writes to a buffer, the [second axis FFT](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/87de8388a9082b4e3fa5566cceeebd0d8a5a3a1b/28_FFTBloom/app_resources/fft_convolve_ifft.hlsl#L59) (which also performs product and IFFT in the same shader) does buffer->buffer, and the [last IFFT](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/87de8388a9082b4e3fa5566cceeebd0d8a5a3a1b/28_FFTBloom/app_resources/image_ifft_first_axis.hlsl#L37) does buffer->image.